 If the instructor is out:

 - How will the instructor notify me if they are absent?
-Am I regularly checking that source of information (e.g. iLearn, SF State email)?
+Am I regularly checking that source of information (e.g. Canvas, SF State email)?

 - How will I keep learning if an instructor is absent for a short or extended period of time.
 Do I know what is expected of me?